To view documents and forms...

 The Lake Ontario Shore Railroad ran through the town and was opened for travel in 1874.
-By 1900, the trolley came to Ontario.
+Between 1900 and 1929, the trolley came through Ontario.
 It made its way down Ridge Road from Rochester to Sodus Bay.
-In the spring of the year, because of the many orchards along its route, its ride was advertised as “40 miles of blossom."
-Route 104 was built in 1950.
+In the spring of the year, because of the many orchards along its route, the ride was advertised as “40 miles of blossoms.”
+Route 104 was built in 1949.

 Ontario is home to twelve beautiful cobblestone houses.
-This type of cobblestone architecture is unique to Western New York.
-Over 90 percent of cobblestone houses are located within a sixty-mile radius of Rochester, New York.
+This type of building construction is unique to Western New York.
+Over ninety percent of cobblestone houses are located within a sixty-mile radius of Rochester, New York.
 These cobblestone homes were built between 1825 and 1860.

-Today’s focus of history is at Heritage Square at the brick Church Corners located on Ontario Center Road one mile south of the lake.
-These corners were recognized as a mid-nineteenth century crossroads community and were placed on the National Register of Historic Places in 1974.
-This area consists of the Brick Church, the Pease homestead and Heritage Square Museum.
+Today’s focus of Ontario’s history is at Heritage Square at the Brick Church Corners located on Ontario Center Road one mile south of the lake.
+These corners were recognized as a mid-nineteenth century crossroads community and placed on the National Register of Historic Places in 1974.
+This area consists of the Brick Church, the Pease Homestead and Heritage Square Museum (www.heritagesquaremuseum.org)

 Send mail to